seemoo-lab/internalblue/README.md

 The framework uses __ADB__ (Android Debug Bridge) to connect to an Android smartphone, __BlueZ__ sockets on Linux, or the included __iOS Proxy__ on iOS.

-For ADB, either connect the phone via USB or setup ADB over TCP and make sure you enable USB debugging in the developer settings of Android.
+For [Android](android_bluetooth_stack) with ADB, either connect the phone via USB or setup ADB over TCP and make sure you enable USB debugging in the developer settings of Android.
 The Android device needs to run a Bluetooth stack that was compiled with debugging features enabled.
 A detailed description on how to compile the Bluetooth stack for your device can be found in the *README.md* file inside the *android_bluetooth_stack* directory of this repository.
 It also contains precompiled stacks for some devices.
 InternalBlue does not work without the debug Bluetooth stack.

+If you have a jailbroken [iOS](ios-proxy) device, you need to install a proxy that locally connects to the Bluetooth device and forwards HCI commands and events.

+On [Linux](linux_bluez) with *BlueZ*, everything should work out of the box, but you need to execute *InternalBlue* as root for most features.

 The InternalBlue framework is written in Python 2.
 You can install it together with all dependencies by using pip: